 Moving averages show the average price of MPAA stock over a set time period and help traders see the overall trend by smoothening out the daily variation in price movement.
 The 20 day moving average of $21.09 is above the last closing price of $20 and the 50 day moving average of $21.01 is above the last closing price of $20.
 The 10 and 20 day periods can predict short term moving average trends.

 Bollinger Bands were developed by the famous technical trader John Bollinger and are a measure of the volatility of a stock like the MPAA stock.
 The stock price is trading between the average and the lower band in the context of Motorcar Parts of America bollinger bands.

 Motorcar Parts of America Moving Average Convergence Divergence or MACD

 The moving average convergence divergence or MACD is a technical indicator which helps gauge the stock price trend, as the indicator is useful in understanding the strength, direction and momentum of the stock price.
-The Motorcar Parts of America MACD line is below the signal line.
+The Motorcar Parts of America MACD line is above the signal line.

 Motorcar Parts of America Relative Strength Index

 The relative strength index compares the magnitude of recent gains to recent losses and is a momentum indicator.
 It attempts to assess overbought and oversold conditions of a stock.
 If the RSI of MPAA stock goes above 70 it could indicate an overbought condition, and if it goes below 30 it could signal an oversold position.